 In 2012, he was a Fulbright Visiting Scholar at the Weatherhead Center for International Affairs at the Harvard University.
 In 2007 – 2017, he was the lead-author of an annual book analyzing Czech foreign policy and founder and programme chair of an annual International Symposium Czech Foreign Policy.

-The Visegrad Group in the Post-Lisbon EU: Getting Closer to Move Further and he is a co-founder and national co-coordinator of the Think Visegrad platform.
+In 2013 – 2014 he was a vice-chairman of the Programm Council of the Czech-Polish Forum.
+He was, among others, a national co-coordinator of the Think Visegrad platform, a main coordinator of the Strategic Grant of the International Visegrad Fund The Visegrad Group in the Post-Lisbon EU: Getting Closer to Move Further as well as the strategic IVF grant V4 CARE ARSEC.
 He was also main researcher of a multi-year grant project Czech Foreign Policy and the Post-Western Global Order.
-His texts have been published, among others, in journals European Security, Osteuropa, Perspectives, Journal of International Relations and Development and in publishing houses Palgrave, Routledge or Rowman and Littlefield.
+His texts has been published, among others, in journals European Security, Osteuropa, Perspectives, Journal of International Relations and Development and in publishing houses Palgrave, Routledge or Rowman and Littlefield.